gabbersonger/graphe-app/README.md

 - Add more fonts
 - Add more themes
 - "< Close" button in sidebar for settings at small screen sizes
+- Animations (e.g. going into settings, like Discord)
+- Sound effects
+- On shortcut page, disable shortcuts

 **Bugs**